-You and CPS need to keep in mind the long-term goals for your child
+You and CPS need to keep in mind the long-term goals for your child.

-Your role in your child’s life will increase, assuming that reunification with you is the goal
+Your role in your child’s life will increase, assuming that reunification with you is the goal.

 What role can you play if your child is being placed into foster care?

 Foster care is a scary term for parents going through CPS cases.
-It means that a great deal of your personal autonomy regarding your child is being ceded to a complete stranger.
-It is even tougher to deal with because having your child placed with a foster family is a sign that there is something lacking in your ability to parent your child- at least in the eyes of CPS.
+It means that a great deal of your personal autonomy regarding your child is being ceded to a stranger.
+It is even tougher to deal with because having your child placed with a foster family is a sign that something is lacking in your ability to parent your child- at least in the eyes of CPS.

--disciplining your child with non-violent means
+- -disciplining your child with non-violent means

--attending visitation alone unless pre-cleared to bring another family member by CPS
+- -attending visitation alone unless pre-cleared to bring another family member by CPS

--bringing toys, games, clothes and other items that may be helpful to your child during this transition time
+- -bringing toys, games, clothes, and other items that may be helpful to your child during this transition time

--determining what you can and cannot speak to your child about, re the CPS case
+- -determining what you can and cannot speak to your child about, re the CPS case